-A series of strange murders have been taking place.
+A series of strange murders have been taking place in London.
 The murders are of men who play in a string quartet together and a creepy toy doll is left at the scene of each death.

 Inspector Holloway (Patrick Wymark) investigates and is soon very curious about a certain Mrs Von Sturm (a gloriously bonkers Margaret Johnston) – an eccentric widowed woman who lives in a strange house full of dolls with her irritable son Mark (John Standing).